 Abstract Amoebic Liver Abscess is an inflammatory space-occupying lesion of the Liver caused by Entamoeba histolytica .
 The wide variety of clinical presentations and the multitude of complications produced by Liver Abscess is based on anatomical peculiarities.
 We report an unusual case of Amoebic Liver Abscess involving the left lobe of the Liver which mimics a gastric tumour at presentation.

-Virendra Singh – 3rd expert on this subject based on the ideXlab platform
+Virendra Singh – One of the best experts on this subject based on the ideXlab platform.

 complications of catheter drainage for Amoebic Liver AbscessJournal of clinical and experimental hepatology, 2015Co-Authors: Navneet Sharma, Ashish Bhalla, Harpreet Kaur, Naveen Kalra, Susheel Kumar, Virendra SinghAbstract:

 Per-cutaneously inserted catheter drainage is an accepted treatment modality for a large Amoebic Liver Abscess.
 Complications that can arise are; secondary infection, bleeding into the Abscess cavity, inadvertent catheter misplacement into the IVC and rupture of Abscess with spillage into the peritoneal cavity.
 We report a case of a large Amoebic Liver Abscess that presented with complications related to per-cutaneously inserted catheter drainage.

 Amoebic Liver Abscess in the medical emergency of a north indian hospitalBMC Research Notes, 2010Co-Authors: Navneet Sharma, Aman Sharma, Subhash Varma, Virendra SinghAbstract: